 Gluten Free & Vegan Chocolate Orange Cupcakes are light and fluffy with amazingly smooth and decadent chocolate orange frosting.
 You won’t believe they’re gluten free and vegan!

+When these cupcakes turned out perfectly the after the first attempt, I was so chuffed.
+It did help that I was starting with a tried and tested base recipe though!
 Where I had gone wrong with my previous gluten free cupcakes attempt was that I had simply swapped the normal flour for gluten free flour.
 It was my coeliac friend, Zoe who recommended adding some xanthan gum which acts as a binding agent which the gluten free flour lacks.
 It worked perfectly and the result was a gluten free and vegan cupcake that had the texture of any other cupcake I have eaten – success!

 My favourite part of these cupcakes is the frosting.
 I am not usually a fan of buttercream because to me I can taste the butter.
 Chocolate buttercream is usually my preferred buttercream but I have never tasted buttercream as good as this!
 It is so smooth and creamy which I think has to be down to the dairy free margarine.
 It also had such an appealing glossy shine to it which I loved.